fauzan3596/react-officenest/README.md

    ```

 3. **SDK setup and configuration**:

    - Create a new Firebase project
    - Connect your Firebase project to your web app to get the Firebase SDK
    - Create a .env file in your root directory project
    - Copy your Firebase SDK to your .evn file with format just like in the .env.example file:
+   - Add your .evn to .gitignore to avoid committing sensitive keys

    ```bash
    VITE_FIREBASE_APIKEY="your_api_key"